SERVICES COMING SOON • This event has recently updated its Call

 The Festival’s strands include: new features; shorts; documentary; revivals and artists’ moving image work.
 Engagement with the fullest range of film culture is generated by visits from actors and directors, parties and receptions, workshops and education events, and free outdoor screenings.
 Films premiering at Cambridge have included Lady Chatterley, Bowling For Columbine, Before Sunset, Spirited Away, 9 Songs, Crash, The Last Mitterrand, Tideland, A Cock and Bull Story, Volver, Contagion, and The Debt, and we’ve played host to star guests such as Luc Besson, Cate Blanchett, Julie Delpy, Bruno Dumont, Jeremy Irons, Richard Harris, Terry Gilliam, Kenneth Branagh, John Hush and Gary Oldman.

-The 11-day Festival is based at the Arts Picturehouse in Cambridge but also uses other venues in Cambridge, including Emmanuel College, Trinity College and the Buddhist Centre, with outreach events taking place at locations across the Eastern region.
+The 8-day Festival is based at the Arts Picturehouse in Cambridge but also uses other venues in Cambridge, including Emmanuel College, Trinity College and St Philips church, with outreach events taking place at locations across the Eastern region.

 For the latest information on all the Cambridge Film Festival's plans: